Topological power pumping in quantum circuits: Topological pumping

 \subsection{$D=1$ Thouless pump}

 Let us now turn to the canonical example of a topological pump, proposed by D. Thouless \cite{thouless1983quantization}, which consists in a $D=1$ crystal suitably periodically driven in time, such as the Rice-Mele model \cite{rice1982elementary}.
 The single electron dynamics is thus described by a time-dependent Bloch Hamiltonian $H(k,\phi(t))$ periodic both in momentum over the Brillouin zone, and in $2\pi$ periodic phase $\phi(t)=\omega t$.
 This Hamiltonian is assumed to be gapped at all time, and with energy band $\nu$ eigenstates $\ket{\psi_\nu (k,\phi)}$ possessing a finite Chern number $\Chern_{k \phi}^{(\nu)}$ over the $2$-torus constituted of the $D=1$ Brillouin zone and periodic phase configuration space of phase $\phi$.
-In such a system, topological pumping is usually described as the appearance of a steady current in the bulk of a closed ring, corresponding to an anomalous geometric velocity for semi-classical states in band $\nu$ $\left< \dot{x}_\nu \right> = \left< F_{k \phi} \right> \partial_t \phi = 2\pi~ \Chern_{k \phi}^{(\nu)}~ \omega$ \cite{karplus1954hall,xiao2010berry}.
+In such a system, topological pumping is usually described as the appearance of a steady current in the bulk of a closed ring, corresponding to an anomalous geometric velocity for semi-classical states in band $\nu$ $\left< \dot{x} \right> = \langle F_{k \phi}^{(\nu)} \rangle \partial_t \phi = 2\pi~ \Chern_{k \phi}^{(\nu)}~ \omega$ \cite{karplus1954hall,xiao2010berry}.

-We propose an alternative description of such a Thouless pump, by considering an open $D=1$ crystal of size $L$ connected on both ends to an $LC$ circuit, analogous to the Quantum Hall pump, see Fig.~\ref{fig:TopoPump}(b).
+We propose an alternative description of such a Thouless pump, by considering an open $D=1$ crystal of size $L$ connected on both ends to an $LC$ circuit, analogous to the quantum Hall pump, see Fig.~\ref{fig:TopoPump}(b).
 The coupling between the charged particles in the crystal and the $LC$ circuit follows from the boundary conditions \eqref{eq:BoundaryConditions} on the many-body groundstate wavefunction $\Psi(x=0,\phi(t)) = e^{i\Phi_1} \Psi(x=L,\phi(t)) $.
-This amounts to couple the crystal to a pair of classical conjugated variables $Q_1,\Phi_1$ identical to those in the Quantum Hall pump, with a classical Hamiltonian \eqref{eq:H-LCcircuit} describing their dynamics.
+This amounts to couple the crystal to a pair of classical conjugated variables $Q_1,\Phi_1$ identical to those in the quantum Hall pump, with a classical Hamiltonian \eqref{eq:H-LCcircuit} describing their dynamics.
 The periodic driving of the Hamiltonian is now interpreted as the coupling between the charges of the crystal and a dynamical classical variable $\phi_2 = \omega t$, conjugated to a variable $n_2$.
-The dynamics $\dot{\phi}_2 = \omega , \dot{n}_2 = 0$, correspond to that of a classical mode introduced in section \ref{sec:ClassicalModes}.
-In this representation, the topological coupling between the $LC$ circuit and the classical mode leads to modified equation of motion in the $LC$ circuit, manifesting the appearance of a charged current.
-The modified Hamilton equation \eqref{eq:GeneralMotionMassive1} reads
+The dynamics $\dot{\phi}_2 = \omega , \dot{n}_2 = 0$, correspond to that of a classical mode introduced in Sec.~\ref{sec:ClassicalModes}.